Last updated: 11/21/22

 What tournaments will each team participate in during the season?

-We post an overview of the various tournaments (Region Power, National Qualifiers, and Post-Season) that teams will participate in during the season on the Forms & Resources page.
-Note that there is a chance that our proposed schedule may change based on availability, cost, cancellations, etc.
+We post planned tournaments on each team’s designated page on our website (find them all here).
+Note that there is a chance that our planned schedule may change based on availability, cost, cancellations, etc.

 How many athletes will be on each club team?